questionlp/api.wwdt.me/API Design.md

   Retrieve panelist scores as a list of ordered pairs (show date, score) for the requested panelist slug

-* /panelists/all

-  Retrieve panelist ID, slug, name and gender for all available panelists

-* /panelists/all/details

-  **(Authenticated)** Retrieve panelist ID, slug, name, gender, statistics and appearances for all available panelists

 ### Scorekeepers

+* /scorekeepers

+  Retrieve scorekeeper ID, slug, name and gender for all available scorekeepers

 * /scorekeepers/`:id`